The Clear Edge

 Shifting from founder to team leverage changes the business model fundamentally.

-Founder leverages economics:
+Founder leverage economics:

 • Revenue: $63K